Nivalyx/osu-wiki/wiki/Tournaments/SSSS/4/en.md

    - The result of an extra play-in match (if required)
 7. Forfeiting a match will be treated as an outright loss with a -5 map difference to the forfeiting team.
 8. The top 6 teams from each group based on the Swiss round standings will advance into the knock-out stage.
+   - The top two teams will advance to the upper bracket directly, while the other four will advance to the lower bracket.

 #### Knock-out stage rules